 Not only is Lavender Hill Farm an amazing place to go for kids’ activities such as kids’ art and crafts and movie night, it’s also perfect for family portrait sessions set amongst the fragrant purple blooms.
 Peak bloom is in July, but the landscape is beautiful well before and after that time frame.
 The farm features walking trails so you can enjoy the beauty of Charlevoix’s countryside.

 The downtown district of Charlevoix is jammed packed with opportunities for the whole family.
-Watch the boats pass through the channel and catch the drawbridge going up every hour and half hour.
+Watch the boats pass through the channel and catch the drawbridge going up every hour and a half hour.
 Cool off in the Fountain of Youth splash pad next to the marina.
 Feed the trout in the trout stream.
-Grab some picnic fare at one of the many restaurants that offer carry out and dine al fresco in East Park or enjoy a bird’s eye view from atop the Harbor Master building.
-Explores downtown shops for clothes, toys, books and more.
+Grab some picnic fare at one of the many restaurants that offer carry-out and dine al fresco in East Park or enjoy a bird’s eye view from atop the Harbor Master building.
+Explores downtown shops for clothes, toys, books, and more.
 And there are multiple options for ice cream- need we say more?

-We know how nerve wracking it can be to take a young child to a restaurant where you have never been.
-Some of our favorite kid friendly restaurants include: The Villager Pub, Bridge Street Tap Room, Scovies, Jax, and The Landings.
+We know how nerve-wracking it can be to take a young child to a restaurant where you have never been.
+Some of our favorite kid-friendly restaurants include The Villager Pub, Bridge Street Tap Room, Scovies, Jax, and The Landings.
 Insider Tip: Take advantage of the hotel rooms in Charlevoix that come equipped with kitchenettes, so you can eat some meals in too.

 Beaches and Parks